 What to do and See in Nyungwe Forest National Park

-There are different activities at the forest like Nature wildlife experience, canopy walk, bird watching, relaxing at the water falls, ibyachawa culture village, Chimpanzee tracking and vegetation.
-We have travelled here, we know the best cornestones that offer a memorable adventure, we customise your Africa Safari to include Gorilla trekking rwanda, mountain hiking, Kigali Rwanda tour excursion trips, Volcanoe safaris, Golden Monkey tracking and many more.
+There are different activities at the forest like Nature wildlife experience, Nyungwe forest canopy walk, bird watching, relaxing at the water falls, ibyachawa culture village, Chimpanzee tracking and vegetation.
+We have travelled here, we know the best cornestones that offer a memorable adventure, we customise your Africa Safari to include Gorilla trekking Rwanda, mountain hiking, Kigali Rwanda tour excursion trips, Volcanoes safaris, Golden Monkey tracking and many more.

-Nyungwe Forest National Park ccupies an area of approximately 970 km2 of rainforest, bamboo, grassland, swamps, and bogs and was established in 2004 with a need to protect the natural forest which is a home to numerous wildlife in the region, In return this seems to have boosted tourism in the longrun.
-Nyungwe is recorded to be one of the Africas biggest park with different primates species, it’s estimated to have 25% primate species.
+Nyungwe Forest National Park occupies an area of approximately 970 km2 of rainforest, bamboo, grassland, swamps, and bogs and was established in 2004 with a need to protect the natural forest which is a home to numerous wildlife in the region, In return this seems to have boosted tourism in the long run.
+Nyungwe is recorded to be one of the Africa’s biggest park with different primates species, it’s estimated to have 25% primate species.

 This forest reaches its maximum altitude of 3000 meters above sea level, And is of particular interest for the presence of colonies of chimpanzees and Angola colobus , the latter now extinct in Angola for the intense hunt to which they were subjected.